MicroEJ/docs/overview/executableBuildWorkflow.rst

 2. Compile the BSP C sources using the C toolchain (generates ``.o`` files).

-3. Link the BSP files (``.o``), the Application (``microejapp.o``) and the Platform runtime library (``microejruntime.a``) using the C toolchain to produce the final executable (ELF or binary, for example ``application.out``).
+3. Link the BSP files (``.o``), the Application (``microejapp.o``) and the VEE Port runtime library (``microejruntime.a``) using the C toolchain to produce the final executable (ELF or binary, for example ``application.out``).

 .. image:: images/build_microej_mono_sandbox_firmware_numbered.PNG
     :scale: 80
     :align: center

-See :ref:`bsp_connection` for more information on how to connect a Platform to a BSP.
+See :ref:`bsp_connection` for more information on how to connect a VEE Port to a BSP.

 Dependencies Between Processes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Rebuild the Platform:
+* Rebuild the VEE Port:

   * When the Architecture (``.xpf``) changes.